apache/opendal/docs/rfcs/0000-generic-kv-services.md

 # Motivation

-OpenDAL now have some kv services support:
+OpenDAL now has some kv services support:

 - memory
 - redis

 However, maintaining them is complex and very easy to be wrong.
-We don't want to implement the similar logic for every kv services.
-This RFC intends to introduce a generic kv services so that we can:
+We don't want to implement similar logic for every kv service.
+This RFC intends to introduce a generic kv service so that we can:

 - Implement OpenDAL Accessor on this generic kv service
 - Add new kv service support via generic kv API.

 # Guide-level explanation

-No user side changes.
+No user-side changes.

 # Reference-level explanation

-OpenDAL will introduce a generic kv services:
+OpenDAL will introduce a generic kv service:

 ```rust
 trait KeyValueAccessor {